Dobiasd/frugally-deep/README.md

 * does not make use of GPUs.
 * is quite slow.
 * possibly has some unknown bugs.
-* is a badly reinvented wheel.
+* is a needlessly reinvented wheel.
 * should probably not be used for anything serious.
 * is merely intended to be a personal learning project.